About

 In 1993, construction began on the Confederation Bridge, which would link Prince Edward Island to mainland Canada.
 Cape Jourimain was selected as the landing point in New Brunswick, since the span between Cape Jourimain and Borden-Carlton is the shortest distance across the Northumberland Strait.

 In 1996, an advisory committee was established to explore opportunities for travelers passing through Cape Jourimain.
-A comprehensive study led to a proposal for a nature centre, which would provide educational programs about the site's habitats and history.
-In 1997, the committee officially incorporated as a non-profit organization, Cape Jourimain Nature Centre.
+A comprehensive study led to a proposal for a nature centre, which would provide educational programs exploring the site's habitats and history.
+In 1997, the committee officially incorporated as Cape Jourimain Nature Centre, a provincial non-profit organization.